-Distributed environments composed of Live, Virtual, and Constructive (LVC) simulations have been used extensively by the defense establishment for many years.
-They can be also used for analytical use and provide more hybrid, high-fidelity, and visualization capabilities than simpler software package-based simulations (e.g., Arena).
-This paper discusses our efforts to design an environment being developed to model space missions and LVC for warfighter scenarios.
+This paper discusses an environment being developed to model space missions and LVC for warfighter scenarios.
 Several models representing different phases of missions and engineered systems could be used to abstract complex systems.
 These models can be built using different simulation paradigms.
 New tools such as VR-Forces can be utilized to support these environments.
-A very important feature is the utilization and support of the High Level Architecture (HLA) that provide capabilities to build Virtual Test Bed (VTB).
+A very important feature is the utilization and support of the High Level Architecture (HLA) that provide capabilities to build virtual test beds.
 This paper presents our on-going work.